chroma-core/chroma/README.md

 - React via Create React App

 Right now graphql queries are handwritten.
 This can be changed over to a number of libraries.

+We use a custom build of `regl-scatterplot`.
+Here is how to configure that

 ```
 # if you need node, follow these instructions https://formulae.brew.sh/formula/node